WSU-kduncan/ceg3120-Etten32/git-guide.md

 - clone
   - Makes a clone of specified remote repository onto local device.
 - add
-  - Adds a specified file or folder to be tracked by git
+  - Adds a specified file or folder to be tracked by git.
 - rm
-  -
+  - Removes file from stage.
+    - must be staged and committed
+    - deletes local file as well
+  - Combined with '--cahced' flag, will remove it from stage but not from local.
+    - must be staged but does not need to be committed
+    - does not delete the local file
 - commit
   - Prepares all changed branches and added files to be pushed to remote.
 Appends specified message to be pushed as well.
+  - Combined with 'a' flag it auto-adds previously tracked files to commit.
 - push
   - Pushes committed files from a the local to the remote.
 - fetch